 Thanks for reading Can We Talk?, a sex and relationships column that aims to tackle the burning questions about sex, dating, relationships, and breakups that you’re too afraid to ask your partner — or maybe even your besties.
-Last time, relationship therapist Moraya Seeger DeGeare, LMFT, helped someone who was nervous to ask their partner to explore their open relationship more.
-Today, we hear from one reader about whether or not they should disclose to a new partner that they have HPV.
+Today, relationship therapist Moraya Seeger DeGeare, LMFT hears from someone whose not sure if they should share intimate details with their new partner.

 I feel scared that if I open up more, it’s going to make me less sexy to her.
 I think we have a deep connection already, so that would suck.